rodrigorosalesa/Tennis-Big-Three/README.md

 <img src="images\q3_nadal.png" alt="Nadal's 2013 season" width="1200"/>

-Considerer one of the greatest comeback seasons of all time, as the previous year Nadal did not played since June due a to an injury, he missed the first Grand Slam of the year, the Australian Open.
+Considered one of the greatest comeback seasons of all time, as the previous year Nadal did not played since June due a to an injury, he missed the first Grand Slam of the year, the Australian Open.
 He finished the year as no. 1 player of the world, 11 titles, including 2 Grand Slams (Roland Garros and US Open) and 4 M1000.

-He had a a win-lose ratio of 92.5% (9.88% over the WL Ratio oh his career), winning 81 matches out of 88.
-He lost only two matches, won 6 clay titles and accumulated a 22 winning streak during a the clay court season, ending with a lost in first round in Wimbledon against Steve Darcis, being the only lost he had before a semifinals during the year.
+He had a win-lose ratio of 92.5% (9.88% over the WL Ratio of his career), winning 81 matches out of 88.
+He lost only two matches, won 6 clay titles and accumulated a 22 winning streak during the clay court season, ending with a lost in first round in Wimbledon against Steve Darcis, being the only lost he had before a semifinals during the year.

 <p align="center">
 <img src="images\q3_nadal_matches.png" alt="Nadal´s 2013 matches" width="500"/>